Payback time: Indebted Chinese firms face off with ratings agencies

 Analysts say big companies backed by the Chinese government are less likely to be at risk than smaller, independent firms that had binged on the easy credit springing from a round of government stimulus in 2008-2009.

-On Monday, S&P cut the ratings of China Shanshui Cement (0691.HK) and Guangzhou R&F Properties (2777.HK) by a notch, plunging them deeper into junk status.
-Last week, fellow rating agency Moody's downgraded steelmaker China Oriental (0581.HK), already wallowing in non-investment territory, also by a notch.
+On Monday, S&P cut the ratings of China Shanshui Cement and Guangzhou R&F Properties by a notch, plunging them deeper into junk status.
+Last week, fellow rating agency Moody's downgraded steelmaker China Oriental, already wallowing in non-investment territory, also by a notch.

 "When the economy is deleveraging and credit is not growing as fast as before, they need extra cash to repay debt instead of refinancing it in the market, thereby creating pressure on balance sheets and in some cases on the ratings," said Moody's analyst Ivan Chung.